mittal-parth/polkadot-dev-cli/README.md

 Commands:
-  help-contribute  Show a checklist for contributing to the project format           Format code using the correct Rust nightly version lint             Analyze, Fix and Lint features in your Rust workspace via Zepter help             Print this message or the help of the given subcommand(s)
+  help-contribute  Show a checklist for contributing to the project format           Format code using the correct Rust nightly version flint            Analyze, Fix and Lint features in your Rust workspace via Zepter [aliases: feature-lint, f-lint] version          Manage Polkadot SDK versions via psvm install          Install all the required dependencies for polkadot-sdk development help             Print this message or the help of the given subcommand(s)

 Options: